 A: Swimming gear and towel, summer clothes and flip-flops in a soft-sided bag – we advise against hard-cased, wheelie suitcases.
 The less you pack, the more room on board and in your cabin, making for a more comfortable sailing holiday!

 A: We provide all the linen you need, including sheets, pillows and bath towels.
+Do remember to bring a towel for swimming!

 A: No. Most guests choose to go barefoot or wear flip-flops on board the yacht.
 Trainers are advisable for some of the excursions, such as hiring a cycle.